ChloeM1515/Sales-Management-Project-in-PowerBI/README.md

 <img width="277" alt="Screenshot 2023-07-30 at 16 13 05" src="https://github.com/ChloeM1515/Sales-Management-Project-in-PowerBI/assets/130263988/38ecacac-2140-4ca8-a5b7-4e3825e19a38">

+- Insight: Customers prefer Mountain Bikes products.
-- Insight: Mountain Bikes 46, 42, 38 are **best-seller products** overall.
+- Mountain Bikes 46, 42, 38 are **best-seller products** overall.
 However, best-seller in Jan 2021 was taken place by another product, Helmet.
 - Suggest: Focus on sales strategy for Mountain Bikes products, as well as conduct analysis for Helmet to see if it is the raising star in 2021.

 ### Insight by clients: